Frequently Asked Questions about Agri-footprint

 How often are you going to update your database?

-We aim for an annual update.
+We aim for an update every one or two years.

 Are there both unit and system (aggregated) processes?